QR4.5.9 Testing The Theory

 Note1.
 Two leptons with three generations plus anti-matter variants is 12.
 Two quarks with three generations plus anti-matter variants and three colors is 36.
 Plus one photon, eight gluons, three weak bosons, one graviton and the Higgs is another 14.
 The total is 62.

-Processing that explores every option doesn’t need agents to push it, so an electron that falls to a lower energy orbit doesn’t need an orbit boson to make it so.
-The forces that physics attributes to imaginary particles can be explained by quantum processing as follows:
+Quantum processing, as envisaged here, always runs, so it doesn’t need agents to push it.
+It also spreads naturally on the network, so an electron that falls to a lower energy orbit doesn’t need a virtual orbit particle to make it so.
+The forces that the standard model attributes to virtual particles are then explained by processing as follows:

-1. Electromagnetism.
-The standard model needs virtual photons to explain electro-magnetism, but a processing model just lets a photon be the basic quantum process.
-No virtual agents are then needed to explain electrical and magnetic effects (Chapter 5).
+1. Electro-magnetism.
+The standard model needs virtual photons to explain charge and magnetism, but if a photon is the basic quantum process, no virtual agents are needed to explain electrical and magnetic forces (Chapter 5).

 2. The strong effect.
-The standard model needed a new field that created eight gluons with three charges to explain how the nucleus holds together, but a processing model just lets quarks share photons to achieve stability.
-Again, no virtual agents are needed (4.4.4).
+The standard model needed a new field that created eight gluons with three charges to explain nuclear bonding, but if quarks bond by sharing photons to achieve stability, again no virtual agents are needed (4.4.4).

 3. The weak effect.
-The standard model needed another field, three more bosons, and two new charges to explain how neutrons decay, and still couldn’t explain why protons don’t decay in empty space.
-In contrast, a processing model just lets neutron decay be a neutrino effect, and predicts that protons only decay in stars.
-Again, no virtual agents are needed (4.4.6).
+The standard model needed another field, three new particles, and two new charges to explain neutrons decay, and still couldn’t explain why protons don’t do the same, but if neutron decay is a neutrino effect, protons will only decay in stars, and again no virtual agents are needed (4.4.6).

 4. The Higgs.
-If W-bosons don’t exist, the Higgs boson isn’t needed at all.
-It is just another species the already over-flowing menagerie of particles that had no role in the evolution of matter, so yet another virtual particle that adds nothing new to our knowledge is avoided (4.4.7).
+If weak particles don’t exist, the Higgs boson isn’t needed at all.
+It’s just a flash-in-the-pan accelerator resonance that didn’t survive to affect the evolution of matter, so it’s the ultimate unnecessary virtual agent (4.4.7).

 5. Gravity.
-Every attempt to find gravitons has failed but standard model iconographies still display them as if they were real (Figure 4.17).
-But if gravity alters space and time, as Einstein says, how can particles that exist in space and time do that?
-In contrast, Chapter 5 attributes gravity to a processing gradient.
+Every attempt to find gravitons has failed, as gravity waves aren’t particles, but the standard iconography still shows them as real (Figure 4.17).
+In relativity, gravity alters space and time, but particles that exist in space and time can’t do that.
+Chapter 5 attributes gravity to an electro-magnetic field gradient.

 Figure 4.17.
 The CERN Standard Model

-A processing model explains what the standard model does without virtual particles, so they are unnecessary agents that needn’t exist at all.
-And even if they did, the standard model tells us nothing about them.
-For example, if the Higgs acts on weak bosons to give mass, how do other bosons interact?
-A quark can be subject to electromagnetic, strong, weak, Higgs, and gravity forces, so what will happen if a virtual photon, gluon, weak boson, Higgs, and graviton appear at the same time?
+In contrast, the standard model struggles to explain its own inventions.
+For example, if the Higgs interacts with some particles to create mass, how do other particles interact?
+A quark can experience electro-magnetic, strong, weak, and gravity forces at the same time, but how then do virtual photons, gluons, weak particles, and gravitons interact?
 The standard model doesn’t say.
-Also matter bosons imply anti-matter versions, so what happens if a Higgs meets an anti-Higgs?
-Again the standard model doesn’t predict anything, so physics is better off without it.
+And matter particles imply anti-matter versions, so what happens if a Higgs meets an anti-Higgs?
+Again, the standard model predicts nothing, so physics is better off without it.

 Note 1.
 The number of ice-creams sold in America correlates with deaths by drowning, so do ice-creams kill?
 In Europe, number of stork nests correlates with human babies born, so do storks bring babies?
 In both cases, X and Y correlate because both are caused by a third agent Z, namely the weather, not because they cause each other.
 Correlation is not causation.